Perinatal lethal hypophosphatasia (PLH) is the most severe form of hypophosphatasia. If untreated, it is lethal in all cases.

 The estimated incidence is at ~1:100,000 live births.

-This sub type is thought to be due to an ALPL gene mutation location in chromosome 1q36 or the tissue non-specific alkaline phosphatase (TNSALP) gene.
+As with all hypophosphatasia cases, this is due to a mutation in chromosome 1q36 for the tissue non-specific alkaline phosphatase (TNSALP) gene.
 It carries an autosomal recessive inheritance.
-Patients with the heterozygous form of the disease are often normal or may be mildly affected.

 - carriers may have low levels of serum alkaline phophatase (ALP)